 - Inhale steam from a hot shower, vaporizer, or kettle.
 Moisten air with a humidifier.
 Hot showers or a cool mist vaporizer can also liquefy secretions and unstuff a stuffed-up nose.

 - Eat soup, drink hot beverages - Craving some chicken soup?
 Warm beverages and broths are soothing to the throat and may help thin nasal secretions.

 - Maintain a light exercise routine if you feel up to it.

 - Avoid smoking.

-- Over-the-counter medications such as decongestants, gargles, lozenges, cough syrups, or acetaminophen can relieve symptoms.
+- Use over-the-counter medications to relieve symptoms.
 It’s usually best to take a single medicine targeted for a particular symptom, rather than an all-in-one preparation.
 Read warning labels.
 Follow instructions.
 Use only when necessary.

 When to Call Your Doctor